Dhanashree213/Dhanashree213/README.md

 ## I'm Dhanashree  and welcome to my GitHub profile!
+- 👨‍🎓 I'm a Certified Data Analyst

-- 🔭 I’m looking for Data analyst role
+- 🔭 I’m working as Process Associate
 - 🌱 I’m currently working on projects
 - 💬 Ask me about Excel,Power Bi, SQL and Tableau